Nam-Dang13581234/ISDM-Assignment-Group/Travel Company Report.md

 ## Problem Definition:
 * During Busy Times, customers are directed to an interactive voice response system which results in lower levels of customer engagement and loss of opportunities.
 * Priority, Repeated and Potential clients hang up whilst in the waiting queue.
+* Customers are matched with RMs who may not have the required knowledge of their desired package, redirecting these customers lowers satisfaction.

 ## Stakeholders:
 The project has a series of stakeholders including: